 The Tribe anticipates a duck harvest similar to those of the previous 3 years and a goose harvest below the target harvest level of 3,000 to 4,000 geese.
-All basic Federal regulations contained in 50 CFR part 20, including the use of steel shot, Migratory Waterfowl Hunting and Conservation Stamps, etc., would be observed by the Tribe's proposed regulations.
+All basic Federal regulations contained in 50 CFR part 20, including the use of non-toxic shot, Migratory Waterfowl Hunting and Conservation Stamps, etc., would be observed by the Tribe's proposed regulations.
 In addition, the Lower Brule Sioux Tribe has an official Conservation Code that was established by Tribal Council Resolution in June 1982 and updated in 1996.

-We propose to approve the Tribe's requested regulations for the Lower Brule Reservation given the season's dates fall within final Federal flyway frameworks (applies to nontribal hunters only).
+We plan to approve the Tribe's requested regulations for the Lower Brule Reservation given the seasons dates fall within final Federal flyway frameworks (applies to nontribal hunters only).

-(n) Lower Elwha Klallam Tribe, Port Angeles, Washington (Tribal Members Only)
+(m) Lower Elwha Klallam Tribe, Port Angeles, Washington (Tribal Members Only)

 Since 1996, the Service and the Point No Point Treaty Tribes, of which Lower Elwha was one, have cooperated to establish special regulations for migratory bird hunting.
-The Tribes are now acting independently and the Lower Elwha Klallam Tribe would like to establish migratory bird hunting regulations for tribal members for the 2008-09 season.
+The Tribes are now acting independently and the Lower Elwha Klallam Tribe would like to establish migratory bird hunting regulations for Tribal members for the 2009-10 season.
 The Tribe has a reservation on the Olympic Peninsula in Washington State and is a successor to the signatories of the Treaty of Point No Point of 1855.

-For the 2008-09 season, the Lower Elwha Klallam Tribe requests a duck and coot season from September 20, 2008, to December 31, 2008.
+For the 2009-10 season, the Lower Elwha Klallam Tribe requests a duck and coot season from September 19, 2009, to December 31, 2009.
 The daily bag limit will be seven ducks including no more than two hen mallards, one pintail, one canvasback, and two redheads.
 The daily bag and possession limit on harlequin duck will be one per season.
 The coot daily bag limit will be 25.
 The possession limit will be twice the daily bag limit, except as noted above.

-For geese, the Tribe requests a season from September 20, 2008, to December 31, 2008.
-The daily bag limit will be four, including no more than three light geese.
+For geese, the Tribe requests a season from September 19, 2009, to December 31, 2009.
+The daily bag limit will be four, including no more than four light geese.
 The season on Aleutian Canada geese will be closed.

-For brant, the Tribe proposes a season from November 1, 2008, to February 15, 2009, with a daily bag limit of two.
+For brant, the Tribe proposes a season from November 1, 2009, to February 15, 2010, with a daily bag limit of two.
 The possession limit will be twice the daily bag limit.

-For mourning doves, band-tailed pigeon, and snipe, the Tribe requests a season from September 20, 2008, to December 31, 2008, with a daily bag limit of 10, 2, and 8, respectively.
+For mourning doves, band-tailed pigeon, and snipe, the Tribe requests a season from September 19, 2009, to December 31, 2009, with a daily bag limit of 10, 2, and 8, respectively.
 The possession limit will be twice the daily bag limit.

-All Tribal hunters authorized to hunt migratory birds are required to obtain a tribal hunting permit from the Lower Elwha Klallam Tribe pursuant to tribal law.
-Hunting hours would be from onehalf hour before sunrise to sunset.
+All Tribal hunters authorized to hunt migratory birds are required to obtain a Tribal hunting permit from the Lower Elwha Klallam Tribe pursuant to Tribal law.
+Hunting hours would be from one-half hour before sunrise to sunset.
 Only steel, tungsten-iron, tungsten-polymer, tungsten-matrix, and tin shot are allowed for hunting waterfowl.
 It is unlawful to use or possess lead shot while hunting waterfowl.

-The Tribe anticipates harvest to be typically fewer than 50 birds.
+The Tribe typically anticipates harvest to be fewer than 20 birds.
 Tribal reservation police and Tribal Fisheries enforcement officers have the authority to enforce these migratory bird hunting regulations.